RJHarrisUK/MERNLoginAssessment/README.md

 ![Register User](Documentation/InBrowser/RegisterUser.png)
 ![Register User Errors](Documentation/InBrowser/RegisterErrors.png)

-This is determined in the routes to the mongo database and pushed to the front-end as jsons which are stringified and printed on screen if present (by updating the state of the component if errors received in the response).
+The errors are determined in the routes to the mongo database and pushed to the front-end as jsons which are stringified and printed on screen if present (by updating the state of the component if errors received in the response).
+They are printed in red to enhance the user experience.

 ![Login User](Documentation/InBrowser/LoginUser.png)
 ![Login User Error 1](Documentation/InBrowser/LoginError1.png)

-As above: this is determined in the routes to the mongo database and pushed to the front-end as jsons which are stringified and printed on screen if present (by updating the state of the component if errors received in the response).
+As above: the errors are determined in the routes to the mongo database and pushed to the front-end, not as jsons (as registering a user does) but as send messages printed on screen if present (by updating the state of the component if errors received in the response).
+They are printed in red to enhance the user experience.

 ![Login User Error 2](Documentation/InBrowser/LoginError2.png)

-As above: this is determined in the routes to the mongo database and pushed to the front-end as jsons which are stringified and printed on screen if present (by updating the state of the component if errors received in the response).
+As above: the errors are determined in the routes to the mongo database and pushed to the front-end, not as jsons (as registering a user does) but as send messages printed on screen if present (by updating the state of the component if errors received in the response).
+They are printed in red to enhance the user experience.

 ![User List](Documentation/InBrowser/UserList.png)
 ![User List Security](Documentation/InBrowser/UserListSecurity.png)